All of the best things to do in Edmonton, Canada in our comprehensive guide. You’ll be amazed at what to do in Edmonton, no matter your travel style!

 And a bonus is that the hotel is pet-friendly so if you are travelling with your fur baby you can plan to stay here without worrying about sneaking him or her in!

-You won’t feel more comfortable for the price anywhere else in the city!
+You won’t feel more comfortable with the price anywhere else in the city!

 Best Luxury Hotel In Edmonton – Fairmont Hotel Macdonald